Install Junos OS on SRX Series Firewalls Using the Partition Option

 This formats the internal media and installs the new Junos OS image on the media with dual-root partitioning.

 The following example requires you to navigate various levels in the configuration hierarchy.
-For instructions on how to do that, see Using the CLI Editor in Configuration Mode.
+For detailed instructions, see Using the CLI Editor in Configuration Mode.

 To install Junos OS Release 10.0 or later with the partition